How to Fix the Windows Key Not Working on Windows 10/11

 Method 6.
 Create another User Account

 Sometimes, a simple thing like a user account might be causing the issue.
-Therefore, it's imperative that you try and create a new account.
+Therefore, you must try and create a new account.
 Here's how:

 • On the sidebar, find and click "Family & other users".